ndcn/organelle-segmenter-plugin/README.md

 3. Select the image and channel to work on
 4. Select a workflow based on the example image and target segmentation based on user's data.
 Ideally, it is recommend to start with the example with very similar morphology as user's data.
 5. Click "Run All" to execute the whole workflow on the sample data.
 6. Adjust the parameters of steps, based on the intermediate results.
-For instruction on the details on each function and the effect of each parameter, click the tooltip button.
-A complete list of all functions can be found [here](https://github.com/ndcn/infer-subc/blob/main/infer_subc/organelles_config/function_params.md)
+A complete list of all functions can be found [here](https://github.com/ndcn/infer-subc/blob/main/infer_subc/organelles_config/function_params.md)🚧 WIP 🚧
 7. Click "Run All" again after adjusting the parameters and repeat step 6 and 7 until the result is satisfactory.
 8. Save the workflow
 9. Close the plugin and open the **batch processing** part by (go to "Plugins" --> "organelle-segmenter-plugin" --> "batch processing")
-10. Load the customized workflow (or an off-the-shelf workflow) json file
+10. Load the customized workflow saved above
 11. Load the folder with all the images to process
 12. Click "Run"
+13. Follow the [examples](https://github.com/ndcn/infer-subc/blob/main/notebooks/14_final_workflow.ipynb) in the `infer_subc` [repo](https://github.com/ndcn/infer-subc/) for postprocessing of the saved segmentations and generating the statistics.

 ## Contributing